luchem/notebooks/README.md

 ### Dependencies

 Please avoid using exotic dependencies - we do not want to pin the python version, or common libraries.
-If your contribution have special needs, consider placing it in a separate directory with it's own `environment.yml` file.
+If your contribution has special needs, consider placing it in a separate directory with it's own `environment.yml` file.